Schwab Robo-Advisor Review – Intelligent Portfolios Offers Higher Yields on Cash Allocations

-We love the Schwab Intelligent Portfolios, find out why in this comprehensive expert review.
+We like the Schwab Intelligent Portfolios, find out why in this comprehensive expert review.

-Digital robo-advisors are popping up everywhere, from independent shops such as Wealthfront, Betterment, and Personal Capital to those embedded in large investment brokers such as Vanguard and Fidelity.
+Digital robo-advisors are popping up everywhere, from independent shops such as Wealthfront, Betterment, and Personal Capital to those embedded in large investment brokers like Vanguard and Fidelity.

-The original Schwab Intelligent Portfolio robo-advisor is a low-fee, professionally managed investment portfolio made up of exchange-traded funds (ETFs) and added a subscription-based option with access to live financial advisors.
+The original Schwab Intelligent Portfolio robo-advisor is a professionally managed investment portfolio made up of exchange-traded funds (ETFs) without a management fee and the subscription-based Schwab Intelligent Portfolios Premium provides unlimited access to live financial advisors and digital investment management.